martinjrobins/diffsol/book/src/benchmarks.md

 This difference is minimal, and can be seen most clearly for the small `robertson` problem where the DiffSl implementation is just above 1.0 times the speed of the Sundials implementation, while the rust closure implementation is about 0.9.
 However, for larger systems the DiffSl is actually faster, which is probably due to the fact that the rust closures bound-check the array indexing, while the DiffSl implementation does not.

-This plot demonstrates that a DiffSL implementation can be comparible in speed to a hand-written rust or C implementation, but much more easily wrapped and used from a high-level language like Python or R, where the equations can be passed down to the rust solver as a simple string and then JIT compiled at runtime.
+This plot demonstrates that a DiffSL implementation can be comparable in speed to a hand-written rust or C implementation, but much more easily wrapped and used from a high-level language like Python or R, where the equations can be passed down to the rust solver as a simple string and then JIT compiled at runtime.